input-output-hk/essential-cardano-content/content/glossary/blocktree.md

 image_text: ""
 ---

-[BlockTree](https://blocktree.asia/en/) is the pioneer in Asia to apply verification technology in reforestation by using NFT (minted in Blockchain Cardano) to ensure trust, transparency, and trackability between Sponsors and Planters.
+[BlockTree](https://blocktree.asia/en/) is the pioneer in applying verification technology to reforestation efforts in Asia by using NFT minted on Cardano, ensuring trust, transparency, and traceability between Sponsors and Planters.